 History of The Johns Hopkins Hospital

-On Christmas Eve 1873, the life of this famous Baltimorean merchant came to an end, but Johns Hopkins' death marked the birth of two of America's greatest institutions.
-His will instructed that his fortune of nearly $7 million should be divided to establish The Johns Hopkins University and The Johns Hopkins Hospital.
-The University and Hospital seem fitting achievements for the life of Johns Hopkins.
-His Quaker upbringing helped him to develop a sense of charity.
-Johns was not able to receive the education he longed for, so he wanted to provide a University for others.
-Seeing the epidemics that ravaged Baltimore caused him to realize the need for a hospital.
+Johns Hopkins, a famous Baltimore businessman, left his fortune of $7 million to establish both the Johns Hopkins University and the Johns Hopkins Hospital.
+His Quaker upbringing helped him to develop a sense of charity and equity.
+Mr. Hopkins was not able to receive the education he longed for, so he wanted to provide a university for others.
+Witnessing the epidemics that ravaged Baltimore caused him to realize the need for a hospital.
 His business ability earned him the funds he needed to provide education and health care to citizens of Baltimore and the world.

-The School of Medicine was opened in 1893, 17 years after the founding of the University The delay resulted in part from the trustees' wish to have a fully equipped hospital before students were accepted.
+As part of his bequest, Johns Hopkins stipulated that a school of medicine accompany the hospital.
+As such, the School of Medicine was opened in 1893, 17 years after the founding of the university.
+The delay resulted in part from the trustees' wish to have a fully equipped hospital before students were accepted.
 The Johns Hopkins Hospital was completed in 1889, and from the outset its destiny has been inextricably woven with that of the School of Medicine.
-This policy was established in a letter from Mr. Hopkins to the first trustees of the Hospital.
+This policy was established in a letter from Mr. Hopkins to the first trustees of the hospital.
 "In all your arrangements in relation to this hospital," he wrote, "you will bear constantly in mind that it is my wish and purpose that the institution shall ultimately form a part of the Medical School of that university for which I have made ample provision by my will."
-Unfortunately, what was ample in 1867 was no longer so 20 years later.

 The Department of Medicine

-The Department of Medicine began auspiciously with the recruitment of its first chairman, Sir William Osler.
-Osler, perhaps the most renowned physician of his time, centered the training program upon the importance of bedside teaching.
+Under the stewardship of Sir William Osler, the first chief Physician-in-Chief of the Johns Hopkins Hospital, the Department of Medicine grew.
+Known as perhaps the most renowned physician of his time, the training program centered upon the importance of bedside teaching.

 A master clinician, author of the historic Principles and Practice of Medicine, and a warm and gracious mentor, Osler attracted talented men and women to Johns Hopkins for medical training.
-Each of the 11 Chairman who have followed Osler have helped the Department flourish not only by responding to the challenges of the times, but also by adhering to the Oslerian principles of the primacy of the patient and the importance of patient-based education.
-For example, under Dr. A. McGehee Harvey (1946-1973) the Department greatly expanded by establishing most of the current 13 divisions.
-Dr. Victor McKusick (1973-1985) founded the Firm System, which helped an enlarged residency program maintain the collegiality for which the program had been noted.
-During Dr. John D. Stobo's tenure (1985-1994) the Department's research activities grew rapidly.
-Dr. Edward J. Benz, Jr. (1995-1999) helped the Department maintain a patient-centered focus of training while responding to the challenges of managed care.
-Dr. Myron Weisfeldt became chair in 2001 and has renewed and strengthened the efforts to ensure that the Osler housestaff will once more provide the leadership for academic medicine in this country.
+Each of the chairmen who have followed Osler have helped the department flourish not only by responding to the challenges of the times, but also by adhering to the Oslerian principles of the primacy of the patient and the importance of patient-based education.
+The department is currently led by Dr. Mark Anderson.

 The Osler Medical Service